knuckleswtf/scribe/docs/documenting-endpoint-responses.md

 # Documenting responses from an endpoint
 It's helpful if your API's consumers can see what a response should be like before writing any code.
-There are multiple ways to provide example responses for your endpoint:
+There are multiple strategies to provide example responses for your endpoint:
-- letting Scribe generate the response by making a "response call"
 - describing the response using the `@response` tag
 - specifying a file containing the response using the `@responseFile` tag
+- letting Scribe generate the response by making a "response call"
 - letting Scribe generate the response from the `@apiResource` tags (if you're using [Eloquent API resources](https://laravel.com/docs/eloquent-resources))
 - letting Scribe generate the response from the `@transformer` tags (if you're using Transformers)

 You can use all of these strategies within the same endpoint.
 Scribe will display all the responses it finds.

-## Generating responses automatically via response calls
-If you don't specify an example response using any of the means described below, Scribe will attempt to get a sample response by making a HTTP request to the local endpoint (known as a "response call").
-There are a few ruls that apply to response calls:

-- The configuration for response calls is located in the `apply.response_calls` section for each route group in `/scribe.php`.
-You can apply different settings for different sets of routes.

-- Response calls are done within a database transaction and changes are rolled back afterwards, so no data is persisted.

-- By default, response calls are only made for GET routes, but you can configure this.
-Set the `response_calls.methods` key to an array of methods (e.g. `['GET', 'PUT']`).
-Set it to `['*']` to mean all methods.
-Leave it as an empty array to turn off response calls for that route group.

-- You can specify Laravel config variables to be modified for the response call.
-This is useful so you can prevent external services like notifications from being triggered.
-By default the `app.env` is set to 'documentation'.
-You can add more variables in the `config` key.
-You can also modify the environment directly by using a `.env.docs` file and running `scribe:generate` with `--env docs`.

-- By default, the package will generate dummy values for your documented query, body and file parameters and send in the request.
-If you specified example values using `@bodyParam` or `@queryParam`, those will be used instead.
-You can configure additional parameters or overwrite the existing ones for the request in the `response_calls.queryParams`, `response_calls.bodyParams`, and `response_calls.fileParams` sections.
-For file parameters, each value should be a valid absolute path to a file on the machine.

-- Unlike the other approaches described below, the `ResponseCalls` strategy will only attempt to fetch a response if there are no responses with a status code of 2xx already.

 ## `@response`
 You can provide an example response for an endpoint by using the `@response` annotation with valid JSON: